 In 2008 Studio Daphna Laurens was founded with the aspiration to combine industrial design, applied art and fine art.
-Daphna Laurens is the unification of Daphna Isaacs Burggraaf and Laurens Manders (both associates).
-The Eindhoven based twosome graduated at the Design Academy Eindhoven.
+Daphna Laurens is the unification of Daphna Isaacs Burggraaf and Laurens Manders.
+Both associates of the Eindhoven based twosome graduated at the Design Academy Eindhoven.

-Studio Daphna Laurens creates characterful products, objects and spaces with sophisticated combinations of shapes, materials and colours.
-The studio works on the design of poetic as well as straightforward industrially manufactured products and strives to create seemingly effortless quality with no artistic compromises made.
+Studio Daphna Laurens creates characteristic products, objects and spaces with sophisticated combinations of shapes, materials and colors.
+The studio works on the design of poetic as well as straightforward industrially manufactured products, strives to create seemingly effortless quality with no artistic compromises made.

 In 2020 the two designers were invited by Forbo to test a new Furniture linoleum development.
 In a series of trials with the material the bending and covering of very small radii was investigated, exploring the technical limits as well as the aesthetic characteristics.
 The two prototypes, ‘Sample Shelving Unit’ and ‘Sample Bench’, were exhibited during the Stockholm Furniture fair.